 After fifty years on display outside the Short Sunderland has just been moved into the main aviation display hall.
 This is a wonderful achievement and she looks great with a completely new paint job shining bright white.
 The move was made possible by placing two of the Lockheed twins, the Ventura and Hudson into storage with their wings removed, and having the DC3 in the main Belfast workshop.

-The wonderful restoration of the Grumman Avenger is now complete following an extensive long term restoration project.
+The wonderful restoration of the Grumman Avenger is now complete following an extensive long-term restoration project.
 The aircraft has now taken its place by the Fleet Air Arm display area at the front of the main display hanger.
-The hydraulic system of this WWII carrier aircraft is operational, allowing display of the bomb doors and folding wings.
+The hydraulic system of this WWII carrier aircraft is operational, allowing the display of the bomb doors and folding wings.

 A great new video has been produced by Motat to encourage people to volunteer, here is Carolina Gamez, and aviation team member.